 Step 2

-The owner's representative submits the application and tentative subdivision plan for review.
+The owner's representative submits the application and the provisional subdivision plan for review.

 Step 3

-The development officer reviews the tentative plan and submits a copy to all affected government departments for comment or required approvals.
+The planning officer examines the provisional plan and submits a copy to all relevant ministries to obtain their comments or the required approvals.

 Step 4

-If the application does not meet current standards, PRAC approval is required.
+If the request does not meet the current standards, approval from the CRP must be obtained.

-If the subdivision requires building a future or public street or land for public use, approval must be obtained from the PRAC, and the municipal council or the Department of Transportation and Infrastructure.
+If the subdivision requires the construction of a future or public street or land for public purposes, approval must be obtained from the CRP, and from the municipal council or the Ministry of Transport and Infrastructure.

 Step 5

-The development officer indicates whether revisions are required.
+The planning officer indicates if revisions are necessary.

 Step 6

-The final subdivision plan is prepared by a land surveyor licensed in New Brunswick.
+The final subdivision plan is prepared by a registered land surveyor from New Brunswick.

 Step 7

-The final subdivision plan is approved (stamped) by the development officer.
+The final subdivision plan is approved (stamped) by the planning officer.

 Step 8

-The approved subdivision plan is registered at the Registry Office.
+The approved subdivision plan is registered at the registration office.

-Each municipality has its own zoning by-laws and regulations.
+Each municipality has its own regulations and zoning ordinances.

 - Buildings and fences